-When the oven cools to normal baking/roasting temperatures: Example: U ŚEE End
+When the oven cools to normal baking/roasting temperatures: Example:

 Move the Lock Lever back to the left.
-DO (time of NOT FORCE IT.
-Wait until it moves easily. day)
+DO NOT FORCE IT.
+Wait until it moves easily.
+Example: YOU SEE (time of day)

 To stop the self-cleaning cycle at any time: